sathomas/jsDataV.is/src/text/apndB/02-modelsviews.md

 ### Step 6: Refine the Main View

 Now we're starting to get somewhere, though the table contents could use some tweaking.
 After all, does the last digit in a run of 16.068001 km really matter?
-Since Nike+ determines the attributes of our Run model, it might seem like we no control over the values passed to our template.
+Since Nike+ determines the attributes of our Run model, it might seem like we have no control over the values passed to our template.
 Fortunately, that's not the case.
 If we look at the SummaryView's `render` method, we can see how the template gets its values.

 ``` {.javascript .numberLines}
 render: function () {